IDSF21/assignment-2-elena-hanni/README.md

 However, not all chocolate bars are created equal!
 This dataset contains expert ratings of over 1,700 individual chocolate bars, along with information on their regional origin, percentage of cocoa, the variety of chocolate bean used and where the beans were grown.
 Link to Kaggle Dataset: https://www.kaggle.com/rtatman/chocolate-bar-ratings

-With the background information about the dataset, I want to solve the following questions:
+With the background information about the dataset and inspirations from the dataset, I want to solve the following questions:

 *1. What factors are related to rating for chocolate bars?*